umr-amap/iamap/docs/source/index.rst

 .. note::

-   - Most deep learning backbone supports only images up to three-band, however in iamap we adapt them to be able to process more bands.
-Please note that this adaptation does not imply re-training and as such you may generate bad quality features when using more than 3 spectral bands.
-   - The iamap plugin is currently in active development.
+   The iamap plugin is currently in active development.
 We will continue making improvements and welcome your feedback.
-If you have any questions or suggestions, please feel free to open an issue or discussion on our GitHub repository at `GitHub Issues <https://github.com/ptresson/iamap/issues>`_ .
+If you have any questions or suggestions, please feel free to open an issue or discussion on our GitHub repository at `GitHub Issues <https://github.com/umr-amap/iamap/issues>`_ .